Brian Klemm

-Brian Wayne Klemm (born May 21, 1982) is the guitarist for the Orange County-based third-wave ska band Suburban Legends.
+Brian Wayne Klemm (born May 21, 1982) is an American musician, best known as the guitarist for Orange County-based third-wave ska band Suburban Legends.
 He joined Suburban Legends in 1999, shortly before the release of Origin Edition, although he did not play guitar on the album.
 Klemm also briefly joined Big D and the Kids Table in 2009 as their touring guitarist until 2010.
 Klemm also occasionally performs with Reel Big Fish.

 He also lends his voice to both versions of the song "Desperate", "This Cherry", "Powerful Game", "So Fine", and "Your Girlfriend's Pretty."
 He also sings live covers of Frankie Valli's "Can't Take My Eyes Off You" and Elvis Presley's "Rubberneckin'".

 Klemm is based in Huntington Beach.